Hyderabad Bicycling Club

 The Hyderabad Bicycling Club (HBC) is a bicycling club for riders in Hyderabad, Telangana, India.
 Founded by Krishna Vadi in 2007, the club has now emerged as the world’s largest cycling club, overtaking the Denver Front Range Cycling Club, USA.
-It has grown over the years to reach its present membership strength of over 7,500 members and 2,800 members on Facebook.
+It has grown over the years to reach its current membership strength of over 7,500 members and 2,800 members on Facebook.
 It has bike stations at Gachibowli and Necklace Road.
 UN-Habitat agreed to partner with HBC in its unique initiatives to promote cycling in India.
 HBC is a founding member of the World Cycling Alliance and an associate member of the European Cyclists Federation.
 HBC tied up with GHMC, Hyderabad Metro Rail, TSIIC and the Traffic Police to promote the "Cycle to Work" initiative in a big way in Cyberabad area to substantially reduce vehicular pollution and traffic congestion there.

 Members

-The club consists of expatriates, NRI's who have relocated their base to India, and local Hyderabadis who have passion a for cycling.
+The club consists of expatriates, NRI's who have relocated their base to India, and local Hyderabadis who have a passion for cycling.
 The club is open for people to all ages, professions, and sexes.

 The former organizer of the club was Shay Mandel, an experienced cyclist who has been cycling internationally for more than twenty years.
 Under his patronage, the club grew to a very large group of people, who now ride together regularly.
 He stressed the need for a balanced cycling regime, including power, endurance, and speed-building rides.
 The members also get technical lessons on biking, bike maintenance, and other useful tips from the organizer.

 Currently, the Hyderabad Bicycling Club proudly boasts over 2000 members from the Twin Cities of Hyderabad and Secunderabad and their suburbs.
 The Hyderabad Bicycling Club, in association with the GHMC (Greater Hyderabad Municipal Corporation-Govt. of Telangana), has set up its own "HBC Bike Station" on Necklace Road, having 30 hybrid bikes, 30 MTB bikes, 10 tandem bikes, 15 road bikes, and 15 kid bikes.
 These bicycles can be used by any person for a nominal fee per day on the main road.

 Chapters

-As Hyderabad is a big city, the club has two chapters: the HITEC City Chapter and the Secunderabad Chapter.
-Each chapter has a few ride leaders who organize at least one ride a week.
+Due to Hyderabad’s size, the club operates two chapters: the HITEC City chapter and the Secunderabad chapter.
+Each chapter has ride leaders who organize regular rides, typically on a weekly basis.

 The riding starting point varies for each ride, and is designated on the club's meetup website.